HoenikkerPerez/pysynthmri-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to PySynthMRI's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**PySynthMRI**  PysynthMRI is a python open-source tool which provides a user-friendly interface to synthesize contrast weighted images.
+It allows the user to load quantitative maps and adjust virtual scanner parameters to obtain, in real time, the best images.
 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.